 There's always been an ongoing argument.
 Should you shoot your photos in color first and convert them to Black + White later?
 On the surface, the easy answer is yes.

 When first learning photography, the simplicity of black and white forced me to focus on the lighting and compositional aspects of photography first.
 With digital photography you can easily turn a drab color shot into an amazing black and white.
+The question is, should you shoot everything in black and white and force yourself to more closely examine composition and form.

 If you shoot your original images in color you can always convert to black and white later and keep your the color version in tact.